 Note 5: Further information about the Household Contribution

 You must contribute at least €30 towards your mortgage interest.
-From January 2012 couples pay €35.
+Couples pay €35.

 Non-dependent household members who are solely dependent on a personal social welfare payment must also contribute €30.
 However, if benefit and privilege has been assessed against your social welfare payment you will not have to contribute €30.